curl/everything-curl/cmdline/variables.md

 For options specified without the `--expand-` prefix, variables will not be expanded.

+Variable content holding null bytes that are not encoded when expanded, will cause curl to exit with an error.

 ## Environment variables

 Import an environment variable with `--variable %name`.
 This import makes curl